-Mother-to-infant transmission is one of the most serious forms of CMV, causing life-threatening infections in babies.
-If you are pregnant and have CMV, your doctor will want to take special precautions to try to prevent transmission to your baby.
+CMV that’s transmitted from mothers to infants is one of the most serious forms of the virus, causing life-threatening infections in babies.
+If you’re pregnant and have CMV, your doctor will want to take special precautions to try to prevent your baby from getting the virus.

 Childhood transmission is usually not serious.
-School-age children pass CMV to each other via contact with other children’s respiratory sprays, saliva, or bodily fluids.
+School-aged children pass CMV to each other via contact with other children’s saliva, urine, or nasal secretions.
 Childhood CMV usually remains dormant for many years, with no symptoms or illness.

-Adult transmission or reinfection is also serious.
-CMV can be acquired, or re-acquired as an adult, through blood transfusions, sexual contact, or other exchanges of body fluids.
+Adult transmission or reinfectionis serious.
+You can acquire or re-acquire CMV as an adult through blood transfusions, sexual contact, or other exchanges of body fluids.
 If you had latent CMV exposure as a child, re-exposure as an adult can trigger serious illness.
-Activated CMV can cause many illnesses, including, among others:
+Activated CMV can cause many illnesses, such as: